 And then there's the overall look and design of this thing.
 It's by far one of the sleekest all-in-one drones on the market and is sure to turn heads whenever you take it out flying.
-Available for $1400 with a package that includes a backpack carrying case, blade guards and a 64GB half the cost of the Inspire 1, it's a little easier on the wallet.
+Available for $770 with a package that includes a carrying case, spare props, and a 16GB.

 Blade Chroma 4K/GoPro